 Staying in North Devon, you can enjoy a fantastic afternoon tea, canapes or exquisite evening meal at the Old Rectory Hotel in Martinhoe.
 Priding itself on serving some of the best local produce including Lundy crab and Exmoor venison, you can get a real taste of Exmoor here.
 Further indulgence can also be sought at The Coach House - a Michael Caines' restaurant found right on the edge of Exmoor National Park renowned for its award-winning food.

 But if it's a decent pint and a place to rest weary paws that you're after, you can't go far wrong with The Exmoor Forest Inn which welcomes dogs and serves homemade food and real ale: an ideal spot for walkers and cyclists alike.
 The Black Venus Inn is also a great shout - extremely dog-friendly with rustic Devon charm and some good pub grub.

-Whether you’re a couple with a four-legged friend or a larger group or family, we have self-catering accommodation to suit everyone’s needs.
+Whether you’re a couple with a four-legged friend looking for a dog-friendly cottage or a larger group or family after a big property, we have self-catering accommodation to suit everyone’s needs.

 Discover more of Devon: